rapzo/tokio-rest/README.md

   It brings a design by contract approach to Web API development.

-  Makes Web APIs arguably cheaper to write by allowing developers to focus on the business logic as opposed to having to worry about non-functional requirements.
+  Makes Web APIs arguably cheaper to write by allowing developers to focus on the business logic instead of non-functional requirements.

 ## Installation